krzsztfwtk/LoL_AI_Runes_Recommendation/README.md

 ## Introduction

-League of Legends has many interacting factors during champion select: lane matchups, role synergies, team composition, and strategic choices.
-Simple methods like rule-based systems or win rate analysis are insufficient here.
-Rule-based approaches cannot capture the complex interactions between dozens of champions, five positions, and hundreds of rune combinations.
-Win rate analysis is problematic because match outcomes depend on player skill, teamwork, and macro decisions.
+League of Legends has many interacting factors which should be considered to prepare loadout before match: lane matchups, role synergies, team composition.
+There are many websites which may recommend you runes for a specific champion.
+These websites use simple methods like pick rate or win rate of a specific champion on a given role.
+This approach fails to capture the complex interactions between other champions, two sides, five unique positions on each side, 1.6 · 10²² possible champion drafts (where order matters) and 1.3 · 10⁸ possible loadout combinations (including keystones, lesser runes, and summoner spells).

+Approach of this project is to utilize neural networks to learn these complex patterns from high-elo play.
+The AI models in this project are trained on Grandmaster+ Korean server matches to predict what keystones, lesser runes, shards and summoner spells high-elo players would pick given a specific draft.
+Win rate analysis is problematic because match outcomes depend on players in-game skill.
 Runes choice is only a small factor.
-This creates too much noise in the data, requiring an impractical amount of matches to extract meaningful signals.
+This creates too much noise in the data, requiring an large amount of matches to extract meaningful signals and there aren't enough matches played on Grandmaster+ KR.
+Therefore, the goal of this project is to imitate high-elo players rather than to make the AI understand runes on its own and suggest them based on their statistics.

-Neural networks can learn these complex patterns from high-elo play.
-The AI models in this project are trained on Grandmaster+ Korean server matches to predict what keystones, lesser runes, shards and summoner spells high-elo players would pick given a specific draft.
 Players from the highest ranks probably understand runes and matchups better than average players.
 However, you still need game knowledge to understand why a recommendation makes sense and to apply it effectively in your games.

 ---